lagotto/lagotto/docs/Installation.md

     vagrant ssh
     cd /vagrant

 The `vagrant` user on the virtual machine has the password `vagrant`, and has sudo privileges.
 The Rails application runs in Development mode.
-The MySQL password is stored at `config/database.yml`, CouchDB is set up to run in **Admin Party** mode, i.e. without usernames or passwords.
+The MySQL password is stored at `config/database.yml`, and is auto-generated during the installation.
+CouchDB is set up to run in **Admin Party** mode, i.e. without usernames or passwords.
 The database servers can be reached from the virtual machine or via port forwarding.

 ## Automatic Installation on AWS using Vagrant
 This is the preferred way to install the ALM application on Amazon Web Services (AWS). machine.
 Download and install  [Vagrant][vagrant].
 Install the vagrant-aws plugin: